michalguspiel/FoodCostCalculator/README.md

 cost of their dishes.
 User needs to input products information with their data(price, waste percent, tax), based on those products user can make dishes or half products which can be used in dishes.
-Half products are ingredients that contain another ingredients, let's say we use in our restaurant same marinated shrimp in two diffrent dishes eg. Shrimp marinated in soy sauce, sesame oil, chilli and garlic.
+Half products are ingredients that contain another ingredients, let's say we use in our restaurant same marinated shrimp in two different dishes eg. Shrimp marinated in soy sauce, sesame oil, chilli and garlic.
 We can create our half productModel as Marinated shrimp input all of ingredients for it and then re-use it in dishes to calculate food cost .
 App supports metric and basic US system units.
 Please send suggestions / opinions.